swarmintelligencelab/Traffic_Flow_Opt/Plot_Data_NY/README.md

-# Traffic Flow Models in NYC
+# Traffic Flow Model in NYC

 This repository contains all code and datasets used for plotting the results of traffic flow models applied to New York City (NYC).